Domguia-Simo/S-Message-Frontend/README.md

 # S-Message Front-end

-This is a chatting app.
+This is the front-end of a chatting app created in react.
+But its not responsive 😅.
 ## Available Scripts

 In the project directory, you can run: